Category

 Start by Assessing Employees’ Level of Risk from Environmental Heat Stress

-The details of OSHA’s heat regulations are pending, but it’s never too soon to work on building a safer work environment.
+The release of OSHA’s heat regulations is still pending, but it’s never too soon to work on building a safer work environment.
 As with any work-related hazard, prevention starts with understanding your level of exposure to risks.
-There are concrete steps you can take internally to identify and mitigate risks of heat-related illnesses.

 Get an onsite consultation